George Smith (Assyriologist): Final expedition and death

 In March 1876, the trustees of the British Museum sent Smith once more to excavate the rest of the Library of Ashurbanipal.
 At İkizce, a small village about sixty miles northeast of Aleppo, he fell ill with dysentery.
 He died in Aleppo on 19 August.
 He left a wife and several children to whom an annuity of 150 pounds was granted by the Queen.

+In popular culture

+The story of George Smith appears in fictionalised form in Elif Shafak's 2025 novel There Are Rivers in the Sky.
+In it George is reimagined as King Arthur of the Sewers and Slums.